 With the cute expression of the Chihuahua and the long, floppy ears of the Cocker Spaniel, you have the Chispaniel.
 This breed has a long, silky coat and tail and requires some grooming.
 Chispaniels are friendly and love making new acquaintances.
 This Chihuahua mix is easy to train, loves learning tricks, and excels in competitions and obedience.
 Chispaniels are friendly and adapt easily to their environment.
 They’re courageous, loyal, alert, and intelligent.
 Their social nature makes them excellent pets for families with younger children.
 Their lifespan is between 12 and 15 years.

 One of the most endearing breeds is the Chiweenie, a cross between a Chihuahua and a Dachshund.
-The breed is sometimes referred to as Choxies.
+This Dachshund mix is sometimes referred to as a Choxie as well.
 These dogs have the long body and markings of the Doxie and are an excellent addition to any family.
 They need a little more training to housebreak than some other breeds, but when they get the idea, they’re perfect companions.
 Chiweenies make excellent watchdogs as puppies and adults.
 Chiweenies are playful, have sweet, charming personalities, and love the attention they get from their owners.

 A Chizer is an adorable cross between a Chihuahua and a Miniature Schnauzer.
 The puppies’ appearance varies, and they may have the characteristics of either parent.
 This breed does well in a family with older children or adults but isn’t the best choice for a family with young children.
 There isn’t as much information about the Chizer as many other Chihuahua mixed breeds since they didn’t become popular until the 1990s when designer dog breeds started trending.
 Learning about the two parent breeds that create the Chizer can help a potential adopter about the breed.